-If you plan on transferring into a Bachelor degree program, you will need ENGL 1010.
+\If you plan on transferring into a Bachelor degree program, you will need ENGL 1010.

-Computation Requirement (Choose One Option) MTT 1007 Principles or Technology I2 -and- MTT 1008 Principles or Technology II -or- MTT 1715 Applied Technical Math MTT 2716 Machine Tool Mathematics/ Measurement 3 Computer Requirement (Choose One) CIS 1011 Computer Fundamentals BT 1010 Intro to Computers & Business Applications Human Relations Requirement (Both are Required) INDM 1930 Leadership & Professional INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I INDM 1930 Leadership & Professional Development I
+Computation Requirement (Choose One Option) MTT 1007 Principles or Technology I

+-and-

+MTT 1008 Principles or Technology II2

+-or-

+MTT 1715 Applied Technical Math

+-and-

+MTT 2716 Machine Tool Mathematics/

+Measurement

+Computer Requirement (Choose One)

+CIS 1011 Computer Fundamentals

+BUS 1020 Computer Technology and Applications3

+Human Relations Requirement (Both are Required) INDM 1930 Leadership & Professional

+±

+Development I

+±

+Development I

-^{}A safety component is included in this course.
+\A safety component is included in this course.